“चाचा चौधरी का दिमाग़ कम्यूटर से भी तेज़ चलता है।” (Chaha Chowdhury’s brain works faster than computer)-->

 `Pran`, as Pran Kumar Sharma is universally admired, had created umpteen comic strips, like Shrimatiji, Pinki, Billoo and the still legendary and popular Chacha Chaudhary during the 1970s.

-The immediate success of Indrajal Comics gave a further boost to the indigenous comic industry and in 1967, Anant Pai, a former executive of the TOI, founded Amar Chitra Katha (ACK) to bring out Indian culture and history through comics.
+The immediatee success of Indrajal Comics gave a further boost to the indigenous comic industry and in 1967, Anant Pai, a former executive of the TOI, founded Amar Chitra Katha (ACK) to bring out Indian culture and history through comics.
 Anant Pai, popularly known as Uncle Pai, is also considered the father of Indian comics.

 The ACK comics were mainly of two categories – Mythological and

 Historical.
 While the mythological comics catered to the characters from Classical Epics and religious stories, the historical comics featured regional personalities /events promoting national integration.
 It requires a complete article on ACK, so we will skip it here.
 But this is one of the oldest comics brand, still in production.
 There are a total of 439 ACK titles, of which 255 are still in print.
-If it matters, ACK is also available on your mobile phone, if you have Vodaphone connection!
-Check out Vodaphone Live for details!
+If it matters, ACK is also available on your mobile phone, if you have Vodafone connection!
+Check out Vodafone Live for details!

 The Middle Years

 The success of Indrajal Comics and ACK inspired other publishing houses who launched their own series on their own themes: Dreamland Publications and Diamond Comics at New Delhi, and Jaico Publishing House at Mumbai.

 comic publishing house is Raj Comics, which enters from their Pocket Book business into Comics pu